 Florida designated the horse conch (Pleuroploca gigantea) as the official state shell in 1969.
-Also known as the giant band shell, the horse conch shell can grow to a length of twenty-four inches and is native to the marine waters around Florida.
+Also known as the giant band shell, the horse conch shell can grow to a length of twenty-four inches and is native to the warm marine waters around Florida.

 State Flower: Orange Blossom

 The orange blossom was designated State Flower by Concurrent Resolution Nov.
 15, 1909 Legislature.
 It is one of the most fragrant flowers in Florida.
 Millions of white flowers perfume the atmosphere throughout Florida during orange blossom time.

 Florida designated coreopsis as the official state wildflower in 1991.
 Coreopsis ranges in color from golden to pink and has been planted extensively in Florida for highway beautification programs.
 Coreopsis, and some varieties are also referred to as tickseed..

 Florida designated the sabal palm as the official state tree in 1953.
 The palm tree, is the emblem of victory, justice and honor.
 The palm is also known as cabbage palm, palmetto, or cabbage palmetto, is the most widely distributed palm tree in Florida.

 Florida's official flag was adopted in 1900.
 Florida's flag has a red cross of St. Andrew on a white field; in the center is the state seal, which depicts a woman scattering flowers, the sun with many rays, palm trees, a sailing steamboat, the land and the water.